mathiassoeholm/dotfiles/README.md

-# neovim-config
+# MY DOT_FILES
-An always work in progress, nvim setup using Lua.
+An always work in progress repo for my dotfiles.

-##Setup
+- neovim using Lua

+## Setup

-For lua fortmatting (like prettier for TS/JS) run `brew install stylua`
+For lua formatting (like prettier for TS/JS) run `brew install stylua`